anupn18/readme_lifesight/docs/METHODOLOGIES/experiment/geo-experiments-1/geo-experiments-identifying-geos-and-requirements.md

 next:
   description: ''
 ---
 Geo-experiments require careful selection of **experimental units**, or **geos**, to ensure accurate, localized measurement.
 This article explains how to structure geo-experiments in the United States, focusing on **Designated Market Areas (DMAs)** and other geo-set options.
-LifeSight provides support in choosing the right geo granularity for various countries to maximize precision and relevance.
+Lifesight provides support in choosing the right geo granularity for various countries to maximize precision and relevance.

 ## Identifying Geos